-There are three main types of epoxy coating: 100% pure epoxy, water-based epoxy coating and solvent-based epoxy coating.
+There are three main types of epoxy coating: 100% solid epoxy, water-based epoxy coating and solvent-based epoxy coating.

 Water-based epoxy coating is considered to be an “Green” option but least durable.
 Unlike two-part 100% solid epoxy coatings, water-based epoxy coatings contain only about 40% – 60% epoxy.
 They are thinner and are thus easier, quicker and more convenient to apply.

 Solvent-based epoxy coatings are slightly stronger, thicker and could be more durable.
 Like water-based epoxy, they are easier to apply.
 However, the use of respirators is required because of their high VOC (Volatile Organic Compounds) content.

 100% solid epoxy coating is the toughest and most durable of these three.
 These are two-part coatings that result in very hard and thick flooring.
 100% solid epoxy coatings are commonly used in professional garages for their ability to resist hot tires, scratches, oil and chemical spillage.
 They are also prized for their longevity and can last up to twenty years.